Part 2 of the IRA Series

 - Most importantly…How are the transactions above reported to the IRS?

-This is Part II of a four-part series.
+This is part two of a four-part series.
 You can attend all the sessions to obtain the most comprehensive information or any part in the series independently.

 You are encouraged to have a sample of the IRA forms your financial institution is currently using for your review during the session including: IRA Contribution forms, Distribution Forms and Rollover Review/Certification Forms.